Faculty Bios

 Full Bio

-Professor Reilly is Professor of Management and Department Head at the UConn School of Business where he teaches integrative strategy classes.
+Professor Reilly is Interim Dean of the School of Business, Professor of Management and former Department Head of the Boucher Management & Entrepreneurship Department, where he teaches integrative strategy classes.
 He was Academic Director for the School’s Graduate Programs in Human Resource Management from 2014-2019.
 Greg is active in executive training and has led courses on developing strategy, HR metrics, strategic human resources and strategic financial management around the world.
 He has led executive classes for managers

 Greg’s research activities are focused on compensation, employee turnover, human capital, and the role of time in strategic management research.
 His work is regularly published in top tier academic journals.